Urumi (film)

 Urumi (also known as Urumi: The Warriors Who Wanted to Kill Vasco Da Gama), is a 2011 Indian Malayalam-language epic historical drama film written by Shankar Ramakrishnan and directed as well as co-produced by Santosh Sivan.
-It features Prithviraj Sukumaran in lead role with an ensemble supporting cast.
+It features an ensemble cast featuring Prithviraj Sukumaran, Arya, Prabhu Deva, Genelia D'Souza, Nithya Menon, Vidya Balan, Jagathy Sreekumar, Alex O'Nell and Sasi Kallinga.
+This film marks the debut of both Prabhu Deva and Genelia D'Souza in Malayalam cinema.